JClark-32/Live-to-Rock/Documentation/Development.md

         - Inside here, you'll want to paste the `LifePerformancesPlugin` folder so it gets added to the website.

     - Second, on the website itself, you'll go to the plugin section and press the "Add New Plugin" then upload the `LifePerformancesPlugin` folder in a zip file.

+# Composer Install

+## Setting Up The Testing Repository

+- Create a workspace.

+- Start by cloning the testing repository using `git clone -b creatingtests --single-branch https://github.com/JClark-32/Live-to-Rock-Source-Code.git` in Git Bash.

+## Download

+- To install locally, go to https://getcomposer.org/download/ and follow Command-line Installation instructions to run the provided script in the local terminal.

+- Once Complete, add composer to system path variables.
+    - Open the Control Panel.
+    - Click System and Security, then System.
+    - Click Advanced system settings on the left.
+    - Inside the System Properties window, click the Environment Variables button.
+    - Click Edit and ensure \Composer\vendor\bin is placed inside.
+    - You may need to restart your system now.

+- Now, run `composer install` in the terminal to load composer into the project.

+- Add the vendor folder to the `.gitignore` file with "/vendor".
+Create a `.gitignore` file if nessacary.

+- Run `composer require --dev phpunit/phpunit` to complete installation

+## Running the tests

+- After installation, run `./vendor/bin/phpunit` to test.